Former Prison Guard Revisits Inappropriate Relationship With Convicted Child Killer Susan Smith - E! Online

 Furthermore, she stated that contrary to prior reports, she did not kill her two boys so she could be with a man, whom told her he didn't want any children.
 She said, "The thing that hurts me the most is that people think I hurt my children in order to be with a man...
 That is so far from the truth."

-Learn more about Susan's life behind bars when Cellmate Secrets: Susan Smith premieres on A&E next Friday, July 9 at 10 p.m.
+Learn more about Susan's life behind bars when Cellmate Secrets: Susan Smith premieres on Lifetime next Friday, July 9 at 10 p.m.